A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Method

 For each component of the characteristic variables, the corresponding numerical flux is constructed by

-where $\alpha_s$ are chosen in the same way as Eq. (\ref{split-flux}).
+where $\alpha'_s = |\lambda_s|$.
+Note that such choice of RF fluxes leads to less numerical dissipation compared to that of LLF or LF fluxes.
 At last, the numerical flux obtained in each characteristic field is projected back to the component space by Eq. (\ref{component-flux}).
-Note that, compared to the characteristic-wise WENO scheme, the linear scheme omits the computation of the WENO weights in Eq. (\ref{weight}), and decreases $5/6$ of characteristic-projection operations of Eq. (\ref{projection}).
+Note that, compared to the characteristic-wise WENO scheme, the linear scheme omits the computation of the WENO weights in Eq. (\ref{weight}), and decreases by $5/6$ the characteristic-projection operations of Eq. (\ref{projection}).
+Also note that such properties of the present single-component characteristic-projection allows the hybridization applied within the characteristic field, as shown in the next section, as in Refs. \cite{ren2003characteristic, kim2005high, zhou2012family} with much less computational effort.